Influence of Dark Matter on the Magnetized Neutron Star: Results and Discussion

 Next, we calculate the dimensionless tidal deformability of the DM admixed magnetized neutron star.
 The dimensionless tidal deformability ($\Lambda$) of the star is calculated using the relation \cite{Hinderer_2008}

 where $k_2$ is the Love number for the quadrupole case.
 The solution for $k_2$ can be found in Refs. \cite{Hinderer_2008, DasBig_2020}. $C$ is the compactness defined as $M/R$.
 We calculate the $\Lambda$ for different DM momenta with the variation of MF, which is shown in Fig. \ref{fig:tidal} for BigApple and IOPB-I E-RMF sets.
 With the addition of DM, the values of $\Lambda$ decrease.
 The curves corresponding to all the magnetized EOSs, including different DM momenta, are observed to be relatively diminished in the lower mass regimes.
 However, substantial changes have been observed at the maximum mass limit.
 Different error bars are taken from the GW170817 and GW190814 events to constrain the value of $\Lambda$.
 Except for DM momenta 0.04 GeV, none of the curves passes through the GW170817 data.
 However, all the curves well reproduced the GW190814 limit except for $k_f^{DM}=0.04$ GeV for both BigApple and IOPB-I cases.
-In comparison to DM, the change in the value of $\Lambda$ for both $\parallel$ and $\perp$ components are bleak for the canonical mass.
+In comparison to DM, the change in the value of $\Lambda$ for both $\parallel$ and $\perp$ pressure components are bleak for the canonical mass (1.4 $M_\odot$), i.e. the theoretical estimates of $\Lambda_{1.4}$ are not sensitive to the presence of a magnetic field for both EOSs.
 However, the $\Lambda$ changes considerably for maximum neutron star mass depending on the strength of MF.
 Hence, we observed a significant effect due to the DM for both BigApple and IOPB-I cases.